isomerpages/govtech-stp/_atp-vietnam/Viet-Notice.md

 ### Short-term Visitors

 **Short-term visitors with travel history to Vietnam, within the last 14 days before departure for Singapore**, will not be allowed to enter Singapore with effect from **12 February 2021, 2359hrs (Singapore time)**.
-Please refer to the press release [here]() issued by the Singapore Ministry of Health (MOH) dated 9 February 2021.
+Please refer to the press release [here](https://www.moh.gov.sg/news-highlights/details/updates-on-border-measures-for-travellers-from-vietnam-new-south-wales-(australia)-and-business-travel-pass-scheme) issued by the Singapore Ministry of Health (MOH) dated 9 February 2021.

 For avoidance of doubt, these revised measures do not apply to Air Travel Pass (ATP) holders who are entering Singapore **before 12 February 2021, 2359hrs**.